 An efficient vendor, proper management, technological excellence, trained staff…while all of these ingredients are essential for designing an eProcurement model, one aspect that surely defines its success is a simple and clutter-free approval workflow.
 Whether you are a service provider or a service seeker, approval is the quintessential step needed to ensure a smooth and transparent relationship.
-At Mikrofax we strive to help you make informed choices by sharing expert solutions and technical know-how so that you can enjoy seamless eProcurement services and single-click approvals to accelerate your purchase process.
+At Eyvo we strive to help you make informed choices by sharing expert solutions and technical know-how so that you can enjoy seamless eProcurement services and single-click approvals to accelerate your purchase process.

 Let’s look at the various stages where an Approval Workflow comes in handy.

 We can sum these up into three key stages:

 1. Requisition: This marks the beginning of an eProcurement process, where the actual Purchase requisition is made.
 Approvals across stages mainly happen on the requestor side, where the need for a commodity or a service is raised, analyzed, issued and approved.
 The nature of requisition is also a deciding factor for the desired eProcurement partner.

 2. Purchase Order: Most departments have their respective budgets against various functional areas like marketing, human resource development, client servicing, IT etc. Once the procurement is put under the respective budget head, the vendor is shortlisted and requisition made, the Purchase Order is raised after approval of the requisition and budget by an Approver identified in the workflow having appropriate budget approval level.
 The details are entered into the system and the procurement becomes a shared asset between the management (or approval authorities), the execution team and the accounts team.
 Inclusion of Accounts Team is crucial at this stage to give them a heads-up on the impending outsourcing, the related expenses likely to be incurred and to establish a smooth payment gateway.